• Moderate

 • 11 Days Mountainbike Days

-Annapurna Circuit Mountainbike is the great challenge of mountain bike tours with Himalayan Leaders.
+Annapurna Circuit Mountainbike is the great challenge of mountain bike tours.
 It is one of the most famous trekking routes in Nepal.
 The trip route lies close to the Marsyangdi and Kali Gandaki River valleys in the Annapurna Conservation Area near the belt of Tibet.
-In fact, this is not easy riding as the route rises all of a sudden to an altitude of 5,416m at the Throng-La Pass.
-But it is an exciting and beautiful adventurous spot well suited to skillful mountain bikers.
+This is not easy riding as the route rises all of a sudden to an altitude of 5,416m at the Throng-La Pass.
+But it is an exciting, beautiful, adventurous spot well suited to skillful mountain bikers.

 Accommodation: